tonioloewald/bindinator.js/docs/react.md

 `b8r` does one more thing to prevent unnecessary refreshes -- tracking the bound values "last seen" during an update and not redrawing if they haven't changed.
-This can prevent computed bindings from being unnecessary called (if something is bound to `path.tofoo(path.to.bar, path.to.baz))`, `b8r` won't call `foo` if `bar` and `baz` haven't changed since it last called `foo`.
+This can prevent computed bindings from being unnecessarily called (if something is bound to `path.tofoo(path.to.bar, path.to.baz))`, `b8r` won't call `foo` if `bar` and `baz` haven't changed since it last called `foo`.

 #### A final aside on sub-components…